Edveika/Arduino-Experiment/README.md

 2. Make sure to change `digitalWrite` argument values `HIGH` to `LOW` and `LOW` to `HIGH` if needed
 3. Upload firmware to Arduino
 4. Enjoy

-# 🧠 Ideas

-1. Get RGB LEDs and use sorting algorithms to sort LEDs by color(visualize sorting algs)

 # 📜 License